mist-devel/mist-binaries/cores/zx01/readme.txt

 Limitations
 -----------

-The ZX81 video is party generated via the CPU.
+The ZX81 video is partly generated via the CPU.
 A perfect CPU timing is thus required for perfect video.
 This is true for simple text modes but it's even more critical with hirez video modes.